Ivan-Ershov/AngelScript/README.md

 ### Modifications

-* Added the flag for a fully static build
+* Added the flag in cmake for a fully static build

 Mirror `AngelScript` version `2.36.1`.